publiccodenet/about/activities/recruitment/hiring-process.md

 ## Processing reactions of people expressing interest

-Questions about the content of the position are routed to CEO (Boris@publiccode.net).
-Questions about the hiring procedure and the conditions are routed to HRM (Mirjam@publiccode.net).
+Questions about the content of the position are routed to chief executive.
+Questions about the hiring procedure and the conditions are routed to HRM.
 Applications are also sent to HRM for processing.

 ## Planned recruitment and hiring process